Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 Outdoor Learning Spaces

 Gilmour Academy’s 144-acre campus provides ample opportunities to immerse in the natural world.
-Students at all grade levels will participate in a variety of activities that will expand their awareness, understanding and appreciation of the natural attributes of their surroundings at the school and beyond.
-The newest project underway will add a greenhouse, apiary and a variety of gardens that will serve academic, interdisciplinary and social responsibility purposes.
+Students at all grade levels participate in a variety of activities that expand their awareness, understanding and appreciation of the natural attributes of their surroundings at the school and beyond.
+Recent projects include a greenhouse, apiary and a variety of gardens that serve academic, interdisciplinary and social responsibility purposes.

 Before it was a school, Gilmour Academy’s 144-acre campus was originally part of the Drury family’s property called Cedar Hill Farm.
 View historical photos from the 1930s.
 Our 2,500-square-foot garden offers students the opportunity to get their hands dirty and get in touch with Gilmour’s ‘roots!’